Exploratorium: Arts

 Despite being generally thought of as a science museum, the Exploratorium has always incorporated both science and art.
 As early as 1966, Frank Oppenheimer presented a paper discussing the connections between art and science, and the role of a museum in appealing to both casual visitors and serious students of all ages.

-The formal artist in residence program was started in 1974, but artworks such as Bob Miller’s Sun Painting were commissioned shortly after the museum was opened in 1969.
+The formal artist in residence program was started in 1974, inspired by Bob Miller’s Sun Painting (1970) that was commissioned by the museum right after it opened in 1969.
+Ruth Asawa and Ned Kahn are notable former artists in residence.
 Since the founding of the artist in residence program, over 250 artworks in various disciplines have been created.

 Each year, the museum invites ten to twenty artists to participate in residencies ranging from two weeks to two years.
 Artists-in-residence work with staff and the visiting public to create original installations, exhibits, or performances.
 Artists are given a stipend, housing, travel expenses, and technical support, and they have at their disposal the Exploratorium's full array of metal and woodworking shops and materials.
 Two artists-in-residence who went on to become staff members have been awarded MacArthur Fellowship "genius" grants: Walter Kitundu and Ned Kahn.

 The new Embarcadero campus opened with more than 40 pieces by prominent artists, including Douglas Hollis, Golan Levin, Lucky Dragons, Amy Balkin, and Fujiko Nakaya.
 The Center for Art and Inquiry, a new project at the new location, is an initiative to catalyze and orchestrate art across the museum.

 The Exploratorium has an equally long history with musical, film and other performances.
 Participating artists and performers included Laurie Anderson, John Cage, Philip Glass, Steve Reich, Brian Eno, Ali Akbar Khan, Trimpin, and The Mermen.

-In addition to the artists in residence, the museum’s Osher Fellows Program hosts 4-8 resident scholars, scientists, educators, and artists every year.
-Notable Osher Fellows have included Walter Murch, James P. Crutchfield, Christian de Duve, Arthur Ganson, Tim Hunkin, Lewis Hyde, Evelyn Fox Keller, Guillermo Gómez-Peña, Rosamond Wolff Purcell, Oliver Sacks, Mierle Laderman Ukeles, and Juan Felipe Herrera.
+In addition to the artists in residence, the museum's Osher Fellows Program hosts 4-8 resident scholars, scientists, educators, and artists every year.
+Osher Fellows have included Walter Murch, James P. Crutchfield, Christian de Duve, Arthur Ganson, Tim Hunkin, Lewis Hyde, Evelyn Fox Keller, Guillermo Gómez-Peña, Rosamond Wolff Purcell, Oliver Sacks, Mierle Laderman Ukeles, and Juan Felipe Herrera.